 Can you tell us about the concept of 5 Gears?

 5 Gears is a metaphor of a manual stick shift.
 It’s the idea of a car that most cars today are automatic but they shift for you.
+Looking for car-details services?
+Car detailing is simply a good washing and wax job.
 So, the concept of the 5 Gears is actually an emotional intelligence tool that realizes that most of the social awkwardness is people not shifting and knowing how to shift in the right time.
 So, they grind their gears, or it’s lurchy, or they stay in one gear the whole time.
 The metaphor is simply 5th gear being focused mode, 4th gear being task mode, 3rd gear being social mode, 2nd gear being connect mode, 1st gear being recharge mode.
 We need all of those gears.
 Yet most of us stay in one or two of them.
 When we stay in just one or two of them, they disconnect.
 They might be highly productive but they wear themselves out.
 The whole concept of 5 Gears is that, on one hand, it’s an emotional intelligence tool, but on the other hand, it’s also a work life balance tool – it teaches that work life balance isn’t about time but it’s about mindset – to learn how to be at the right gear at the right time.

 Why do you think 5 Gears is important to leaders?
 Why should leaders care?